sr99622/libonvif/README.md

 Included are two tools for communicating with cameras, a command line program, onvif-util, and a program with a Graphical User Interface, onvi-gui.

+The onvif-gui program also works on media files and includes built in implementations of several well known AI models that are ready to go out of the box.
+Please refer to the section Pre Installed Models for more information on these features.

 &nbsp;

 ## Quick Start